omarelnokrashy/exonet-nasa-spaceapps-2025/README.md

 - **AI Assistance in Documentation:**
   **OpenAI GPT-5** used for documentation structuring and grammar refinement — all content reviewed by team members.

-> ⚠️ No NASA logos, mission identifiers, or official branding were used or generated with AI tools.

 ---